alexandrehrt/stock-app/README.md

 A simple app that shows the price of a given stock in the last 100 days.
 Created using [React](https://reactjs.org/), [Styled-Components](https://styled-components.com/) and [Plotly](https://plotly.com/).

+Get your free api key at [https://www.alphavantage.co/](https://www.alphavantage.co/) and assign it to the API_KEY variable in a .env file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts